xBlazeTECH/mcjslib/README.md

-# mcjslib
+# Minecraft Javascript Library (mcjslib)
-An interface that makes it possible to create javascript bukkit/spigot plugins.
+mcjslib is a project that should eventually make it possible to create bukkit/spigot sub-plugins in javascript using node.js and socket.io.
+The way that I plan that it will work is that it will allow for the usage of the Bukkit API through the construction of a http server interface.
+The project is still in development and any suggestions are welcomed.
+I would love to have assistance with the project, so feel free to contact me@lansing.io if you want to lend a hand.
+Thank you!